Recommended children's booklists sorted by age or topic

 It’s always exciting to know about which great new books are coming soon and we’ve been on a mission to dig out the best books to look forward to!

-Here are the new and upcoming children’s books our team is most looking forward to this term, and what to watch out for over the next few months – why not pre-order now as a gift to your future self?
+Here are the new and upcoming children’s books our team is most looking forward to this term, and what to watch out for over the next few months.

 Join inventor Scooter and his alien sidekick, Fizzbee, on their third adventure!
 For the first time ever, Scooter has NO ideas.
 How on earth can they save the jam factory from a slimy slug invasion?